bfirsh/django-docker-cloud-template/README.md

 # Django template for internal apps

-This template makes it really easy to build internal company tools with Django.
-It uses Google auth to ensure that only employees can access it.
+This is a template for building internal company tools.
+It uses Google auth for signin and will check that you are authenticating with an account that is your company's domain so only employees can access the tool.

 ## Getting started